 Nido: Environments for children between the ages of approximately two and fourteen months specially designed for children who are not yet walking.

 Infant Communities: Environments provided for children from approximately fourteen months to three years that focus on developing movement, language, and independence within a social context.

 On successful completion of this course, students will be awarded the internationally recognised Assistants to Infancy (0-3) Diploma from Association Montessori Internationale (AMI), a global leader in Montessori education.
 An AMI diploma opens the door to a variety of career opportunities inside and outside of the classroom towards becoming a consultant, administrator, head of school, or teacher trainer.

 This course is offered in modular format and takes place over a period of approximately 18 weeks over the period of 12-18 months.
-Course include lectures, practice with materials, creation of child-centred materials, observations and reading and discussions.
+Course includes lectures, practice with materials, creation of child-centred materials, observations, and reading and discussions.